sailscastshq/docs.sailscasts.com/docs/slipway/helm.md

 ### 2. Never Store Credentials

-Don't type passwords or API keys in the Helm — treat it as a shared console.
+Don't type passwords or API keys in Helm.
+Source history is private to your account, but credentials still do not belong in executable source or operational history.

 ### 3. Test Queries Locally First